godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 Editor
 ------

 Open the project you made in :ref:`doc_intro_to_the_editor_interface`, or create a new one.
 This will open the Godot editor:

 .. image:: img/empty_editor.png

-As mentioned before, making games in Godot feels like being in a kitchen, so let's open the refrigerator and add some fresh nodes to the project.
+Let's add some new nodes to the project.
 We'll begin with a "Hello World" message that we'll put on the screen.

 To do this we need to add a Label node.
 Press the "Add Child Node" button at the top left of the scene dock (the icon represents a plus symbol).